NickStrauch13/duke-rag-chatbot/README.md

 2. Create a virtual python environment using `python -m venv venv`.
 3. Activate the virtual environment using `source venv/bin/activate` for mac/linux or `venv\Scripts\activate` for windows.
 4. Install the project requirements using `pip install -r requirements.txt`.
+5. Request the required API keys at njs35@duke.edu and place them in a `.env` file in the root directory.
-5. Run the application from the root directory using `python .src/app/app.py`.
+6. Run the application from the root directory using `python .src/app/app.py`.

 ## Project Structure